 North Omaha’s African American culture has grown and changed dramatically since its founding in 1854.
 One of the main drivers of the culture for more than a century has been the Black media.
-From the time Omaha’s first Black newspaper was published in 1889 through Shanelle Williams’ continued use of Facebook, Twitter and other social media today to build the African American community in Omaha, Black media has continued to transform the North Omaha community and the city at large.
+From the time Omaha’s first Black newspaper was published in 1889 through NOISE and Shanelle Williams’ continued use of social media today to build the African American community in Omaha, Black media has continued to transform the North Omaha community and the city at large.

 The first Black newspaper ever was published by John B. Russworm in 1827, and was called Freedom’s Journal.
-The first Black newspaper was published in Omaha in 1892.
-In the nearly 125 years since, the primary champions of Omaha’s African American community were the newspapers, working closely in hand with the city’s Black churches.
-Through black ink on white paper, they reported the details, promoted the positivity and built the base for more than six generations.
-The legacy of these papers even lives on today.
+The first Black newspaper in Omaha was founded by Ferdinand Barnett and was called The Progress.
+In the 125-plus years since, the primary champions of Omaha’s African American community have been Black newspapers, working closely in hand with Black churches.
+The legacy of these papers lives on today.

 |The Progress was published in Omaha from 1899 to 1926.|

 In 1889, The Progress became the first African American newspaper in Omaha.
 It was established by Ferdinand Barnett, born in 1854, who was journalist, civil rights activist, politician, and government employee.
 He published The Progress from 1889 to 1906 before being appointed by the Douglas County Court deputy clerk.

 A staunch Democrat, in 1926, Barnett was elected to the Nebraska State House of Representatives.
 His support for the Democratic Party frequently put him at odds against competing newspapers, despite his brother, Alfred Barnett, writing for the paper until 1906.
 Born in 1854, Barnett died in 1932.

 2. Afro-American Sentinel (1892-1925)